cortinico/slidetoact/README.md

 Use the ``animation_duration`` attribute to **set the duration** of the complete and reset animation (in milliseconds).

-You can also set animation duration programmatically with the provided property.
+You can also set animation duration programmatically with the provided setter.

 ```kotlin
 val sta = (SlideToActView) findViewById(R.id.slider);